SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ## Tips

-_Some of these are just good practices to follow when coding your interviews_
+_Some of these are just good practices to follow when coding your interviews._

 In questions with choices, give each label a value.
 See [docassemble's documentation on buttons](https://docassemble.org/docs/fields.html#field%20with%20buttons) to read about key-value pairs.